 The customer, of course, was delighted, and the cheeseburger was born.
 Shortly thereafter (maybe even the next day), the Aristocratic Burger showed up as a regular offering on The Rite Spot’s Menu.
 It cost 15 cents.

 The Rite Spot is long gone, but the Pasadena Museum of History (right down the road from where the cheeseburger was born) is said to feature a menu from The Rite Spot dated sometime in the 1920s featuring the Aristocratic Burger.
-The museum has been closed since the early days of the pandemic, so we can’t confirm this first-hand, but we’ll be checking it out as soon as we’re able.

 The Latest Exploration …